p1npo1nt/ECCIC256/README.md

    - This will compile all the necessary `.v` files in the `theories` directory and generate `.vo` files.

 4. **Interacting with the Curve**:
    - After running the `make` command, the Coq code will be compiled and ready for interaction.
-You can now run the Coq environment using `coqtop` and load your files as follows:
+You can now run the Coq environment using `coqtop` and load the curve as follows (NOTE: ECC.v should be stored in your theories folder if not already):
      ```bash
-     coqtop
+     coqtop -Q theories ECCIC256
      ```
      Once inside the Coq environment, load the necessary libraries and your elliptic curve file:
      ```coq